webtactics/behealthy/pages/about.md

-## Joan Goldsmith has more than 30 years experice as a a naturopath for more than 30 years and has a wealth of experience, yet she certainly doesn't rest on her laurels. ##

-Joan Goldsmith has more than 30 years’ experience as a naturopath and is regarded as a leading practitioner
+## Joan Goldsmith, a seasoned naturopath with over three decades of experience, is widely recognised as a leading practitioner in her field. ##

+Despite her wealth of expertise, she remains proactive in staying abreast of the latest research and advancements.

 <figure class="imageright imgjoan"><img title="{{ title }}" src="/joan-goldsmith.jpg" alt="{{ title }}" width="207px" height="156px">
 <figcaption>Joan Goldsmith</figcaption>
 </figure>

-Each year Joan attends extra classes, making sure that she is not only up-to-date with the latest research but so that she can offer her patients the best possible advice and skills.
+Under the banner of BeHealthy with Joan Goldsmith, she continually enhances her knowledge through annual attendance at supplementary classes.
+This commitment not only ensures she remains current with the latest developments but also enables her to provide her patients with the most informed advice and skills available.

-Does your naturopath do this?

-Joan has attended classes for the past 20 years with Health World, because they lead the world in natural field research and keeping the practitioner informed.
+Unlike many, Joan has consistently pursued educational opportunities with Health World for the past two decades.
+Health World is at the forefront of natural field research, setting the standard for keeping practitioners well-informed.

-This quest to stay educated means that you can be confident in her ability to get results.
-Quickly.

-Joan is also an advocate of using the latest equipment to assist in any treatment.

-This combination of knowledge and equipment means that Joan can now achieve results in a much shorter time frame than was previously possible.
+This dedication to ongoing education instils confidence in Joan's ability to deliver results swiftly.
+Moreover, she advocates for the integration of the latest equipment to enhance treatment efficacy.
+The synergy of her extensive knowledge and cutting-edge tools enables Joan to achieve results in a significantly shorter timeframe than previously possible.

-Over her career Joan has seen many changes in attitudes and health issues, however her overriding belief to build health via detoxing.
+Throughout her career, Joan has witnessed shifts in attitudes and health challenges.
+Her unwavering belief in building health through detoxification remains a constant.
+This conviction has been reinforced by the increasing prevalence of liver stress among individuals.

-This belief has only been re-enforced with so many people now suffering liver stress.

-Joan can now also improve immune system problems that have become a major problem for many people.
+In a notable transition, Joan has recently moved from Mooloolaba to operate as an online-only business.
+Despite this shift, she continues to bring her accumulated expertise and the latest advancements in the field to address immune system problems—a widespread issue affecting many individuals.